elliotlarson/dev-notes/books/start-small-stay-small-a-developers-guide-to-launching-a-startup.md

 **You also shouldn't plan to sell to a customer on their first visit**.
 A customer will likely ponder before buying.

 > Your number one goal, even beyond selling your product, is turning browsers into prospects.

+A prospect is essentially someone who is interested enough to give you their email address.

+Strategy for turning someone into a prospec: **establish a reward** -> set up a contest to win something, or provide solid content for free in exchange for an email address

+Work out a customer profile before designing a marketing site.
+Who is the target audience and what do they like?
+What are their interests and pain points?

+Every page of your site needs to have the email list and sales call to actions.

+Core pages:

+* home
+* tour/ features
+* testimonials
+* contact
+* pricing/ signup

+Find a hook/ tagline.
+Succinctly state the value proposition.

+### Marketing emails

+Send them Tue, Wed, or Thurs between 7 and 10:30 am.

+Never send attachments.

+Make sure you pay attention to the from line.
+Don't just send stuff out as "Admin".
+Use something like "[Product name] - newsletter".

+The subject line is important.
+Try to make it 7 words or less.

+Watch your spam score.
+Mailchimp offers this.

+Have one goal for each email.

+Test your results.
+Watch the numbers closely.

+### Ideal product launch

+Six months out from product launch, start drumming up interest by blogging, social networking, etc.  Accumulate your email list, and stay in touch at least once a month.

+One week before launch, send out information to your list with a discount offer.

+A short time after launch, the launch price is about to expire.
+Send out an email to those that haven't signed up and let them know that the deal pricing is about to expire.

+Following months, stay in touch with list and continue to work on drumming up interest for your product (marking, marketing, marketing).